The Thin Line Between Comprehension and Persuasion in LLMs: Methods and Terminology

 \subsection{Data Collection}

-In the human-LLM debates, every participant was asked to debate in a topic of their choosing, preferably these where they had strong opinions.
-The topics ranged from innocuous (`cats are better than dogs') to well-known (`weed should be legal in the UK') and offensive (`northerners have less class than southerners').
-Debate topics for a separate split (LLM-LLM) were chosen from common arguments selected by looking at social media forums (e.g., `we should ban children under 6 from using smartphones').

-The participants, none of whom were professional debaters, were asked to refrain from referring to the LLM as an AI.
-After the debates, they were asked to fill out a survey on their experience (\appref{survey}).
-Details on ethics are in \appref{ethics}.
+In the human-LLM debates, every participant was asked to debate in a topic of their choosing, with the only constraint that they had strong opinions on the subject.
+The topics ranged from innocuous (e.g., `cats are better than dogs') to well-known (`weed should be legal in the UK') and offensive (`northerners have less class than southerners').
+Debate topics for the LLM-LLM debates were chosen from common arguments from social media forums (e.g., `we should ban children under 6 from using smartphones').
+The participants, none of which had expertise with formal debate, were asked to refrain from referring to their opponent as an AI.
+After the debates, they were asked to fill out a survey on their experience (\appref{survey}) which we leveraged for our qualitative analysis.